Big Road DashLink$40 monthly cost

 Popular Stand-Alone App

-This system is a simple, well-priced, and user-friendly option.
-It doesn’t have too many functions, but easy-to-use log compliance is insured.
+And this system is a simple, well-priced, and user-friendly option.
+It doesn’t have too many functions, but easy-to-use log compliance is ensured.

-It works with any Apple or Android phone or tablet like many BYOD options – all you need to do is install the free app.
+It works with any Apple or Android phone or tablet like many BYOD options – all you need to do is just install the free App.

 ELD Driver Card and Malfunction Guide